arcee-ai/mergekit/benchmarks/README.md

 ## Local CPU observations

+The tables below are historical measurements from the full-float32 linear kernel.
+The current linear kernel instead runs its matrix product in the aligned input dtype and casts only the small coefficient array.
+It removes the low-precision input conversion buffer described below.
+Re-run these benchmarks when assessing current throughput and memory use; the old timings do not measure this change.

 Measured with Torch 2.5.1+cu124, one CPU thread, two 2048×2048 input tensors, and weights 0.25/0.75.
 Times are illustrative medians, not performance guarantees.